opencollective/requests/docs/PLAYWRIGHT_CI.md

    ```bash
    base64 -w0 tests/fixtures/seed-data.json | xclip -selection clipboard
    ```
-3. In GitHub, navigate to **Settings → Secrets and variables → Actions** for this repository and create a new secret named `PLAYWRIGHT_SEED_DATA_JSON`.
+3. In GitHub, navigate to **Settings → Environments → test_ci → Environment
+   secrets** for this repository and create a new secret named `PLAYWRIGHT_SEED_DATA_JSON`.
 Paste the base64 string as the value.

 > The secret only needs to contain one line (no newline at the end).
 If your